 This is the name of a function, as declared in the source program, or the name of a library function.
-It references the first instruction of the function prolog that is generated by the compiler (see PROC=function on page 169 and the chapter on "Addressing in C and C++ programs" on page 17).
+It references the first instruction of the function prolog that is generated by the compiler (see PROC=function on page 176 and the chapter "Addressing in C and C++ programs" on page 21).

-The following syntax is used to address virtual functions:
+The following syntax is used to address virtual functions: p->n'function(signature)'

 p is a pointer variable that points to the class object containing the desired member function.
 If p cannot be accessed from the current interrupt point, the scope must be qualified accordingly.
-If the interrupt point is located in the virtual function itself, you can reference the prolog address of the current function by using the this pointer instead of p. (see the description of this on page 58 and section on "Virtual functions" on page 67).
+If the interrupt point is located in the virtual function itself, you can reference the prolog address of the current function by using the this pointer instead of p. (see the description of this on page 64 and section "Virtual functions" on page 73).